VollRagm/kauma/README.md

 Kauma is a tool developed for Cryptoanalysis.
 It includes various real-world cryptographic implementations and attacks, providing a program for studying and testing cryptographic concepts.

-**A performance enhanced version using the PCLMULQDQ will be available soon.**
+**A performance enhanced version using the PCLMULQDQ instruction will be available soon.**

 ## Disclaimer